hitbtc-com/hitbtc-api/README.md

 ### Trading history

-Please note, that trading history may be updated with delay up to 30 seconds, with mean delay around 1 second.
+Please note that trading history may be updated with a delay of up to 30 seconds, with the mean delay around 1 second.

 #### Orders history

 `GET /api/2/history/order`

-All orders older then 24 hours without trades are deleted.
+All orders older than 24 hours without trades are deleted.

 Parameters: